alfie-ns/1004-CW/1004/README.md

 This portfolio includes the following items to showcase the development and features of the Dr. Fit application:

 - [X] A final project plan that illustrates the project's backlog and sprints.
-(To-Do)
 - [X] A complete set of UML diagrams representing the application's architecture.
 - [X] Completed and finished GitHub repository with comprehensive documentation.
 - [X] A README file that outlines the project's purpose, usage, and key features.
 (Current document)